-Divorce rates in the UK hit a 45 year low in 2018.
+Divorce rates in the UK hit a 45-year low in 2018.
 This massive reduction was not due to the prevailing health of relationships but rather, can be attributed to the decrease in couples actually choosing to get married.

-As the number of applications has narrowed in general, there has been a simultaneous rise in the number of over-65s resolving to divorce.
+As the number of applications has narrowed in general, there has been a simultaneous rise in the number of over-65s resorting to divorce.
 In fact, divorce rates for over 65s has increased 40-50% and this age group now constitutes a new category of divorcees commonly referred to as ‘Silver Splitters’.

 The rise in divorce rates within this demographic can be attributed to a multitude of different factors including longer life expectancy, greater financial independence of women, reduced stigma, amongst others.
 It is, however, the unique priorities of this group that set them apart from divorcees in other age groups.

 For instance, most Silver Splitters are either retired or planning for imminent retirement.
 This position is especially daunting for those considering divorce as many wonder how assets can be divided to afford both parties the retirement they have worked so hard to attain.

 It is most important then, that Silver Splitters consider the assets that have been built up over the course of their marriage.
 These assets are usually considerable due to the length of many of these marriages and can often involve multiple properties and large pensions.

 For many Silver Splitters, the main concern in relation to the assets of the marriage is that they are either held in the sole name of one party or, in the alternative, were earned by the working spouse whilst the other maintained the household or brought up the children.
 This should not pose a deterrent to pursuing divorce as the starting point of the Court when considering the financial arrangements after a long marriage is a 50/50 split.
 The Court will consider a number of different factors but will seek to find a resolution that is fair and reasonable in the circumstances.